jlamypoirier/datasciencecoursera/CodeBook.md

 * mean: The mean value of the variable estimated from the signal.
 Each variable is normalized and bounded within [-1,1].

-* std ("tidy_data.txt"):The standard deviation of the variable estimated from the signal.
+* std:The standard deviation of the variable estimated from the signal.
 Each variable is normalized and bounded within [-1,1].